-The show’s innovative format features five stages of competition: the first begins with the Blind Auditions, then the Battle Rounds, Knockouts, Live Playoffs and, finally, the Live Performance Shows.
+The show’s innovative format features five stages of competition: the first begins with the Blind Auditions, then the Battle Rounds, Knockouts, Playoffs and, finally, the Live Performance Shows.

 During the Blind Auditions, the decisions from the musician coaches are based solely on voice and not on looks.
-The coaches hear the artists perform, but they don’t get to see them — thanks to rotating chairs.
+The coaches hear the artists perform, but they don’t get to see them, thanks to rotating chairs.
 If a coach is impressed by the artist’s voice, he/she pushes a button to select the artist for his/her team.
 At this point, the coach’s chair will swivel so that he/she can face the artist he/she has selected.
 If more than one coach pushes his/her button, the power then shifts to the artists to choose which coach they want to work with.
 If no coach pushes his/her button, the artist is eliminated from the competition.

 During the Battle Rounds, the coaches will pit two of their own team members against each other to sing the same song together in front of a studio audience.
-After the vocal battle, the coach must choose which of his/her singers will advance to the next round of competition, while the losing artist is available to be stolen by another coach.
-Each coach has two steals available during the Battle Rounds.
+After the vocal battle, the coach must choose which of his/her singers will advance to the next round of competition.
+The losing artist is available to be stolen by another coach, or for the first time, available to be saved by their own coach.
+Each coach has one save and one steal available during the Battle Rounds.

 At the end of the Battle Rounds, only the strongest members of each coach’s roster remain and proceed to the Knockout Rounds.
 Here, the artists will be paired against a teammate once more, but this time they will select their own songs to perform individually while their direct competitor watches and waits.
-They are vying for their coach’s confidence and decision to take them to the Live Shows.
-One superstar universal adviser will be on hand to work with all of the coaches and their teams as they prepare the artists for this challenge.
-But the coaches alone will choose the winner and the artist not selected will be available to be stolen by another coach.
-Each coach has one steal available during the Knockout Rounds.
+They are vying for their coach’s confidence and decision to take them to the final and crucial round before the live shows, the Playoffs.

 In the Live Playoff Rounds, the top 20 artists will compete to secure a spot in the Live Shows.
-Artists will perform live and America will vote to save their two favorite artists from each team.
-The coaches will then save one remaining artist to complete their roster.
-The remaining contestants will move on to the final phase of the competition — the Live Shows.
+Each team has five artists left.
+Artists will perform and the top two vote-earners on each team will automatically advance.
+Each coach will then have to select one of their remaining artists to complete their roster and move on to the final phase of the competition — the Live Shows.

-In the final live performance phase of the competition, the top 12 artists will compete each week against each other during a live broadcast.
+In the live performance phase of the competition, the top artists will compete each week against each other during a live broadcast.
 The television audience will vote to save their favorite artists.
-Three artists with the lowest number of votes will be eligible for the “Instant Save.”
+The artists with the lowest number of votes will be eligible for the “Instant Save.”
 These artists will each perform a new song that represents why they should earn the save.
-Then, America will have the opportunity to save their favorite performer by tweeting out #VoiceSave along with the artist’s name.
+America will then have the opportunity to save their favorite performer by voting on “The Voice” app or NBC.com.
 The singers with the lowest number of votes will be sent home each week.
 In the end, one will be named “The Voice” and will receive the grand prize of a recording contract.